 Additionally, our level of creativity regarding the issues we face in daily life can directly impact our level of independence.
 One aspect of this involves personal care.

 As a person with a disability, I have more things to do regularly, such as self-catheterization, a bowel program, checking for skin breakdown, etc. My wife, daughter, parents, siblings, and friends don’t have to think about these things.
-However, all of these things help ensure I can continue to have a high quality of life.
+However, attending to all of these things help ensure I can continue to have a high quality of life.

-Is it fair?
-Certainly not.
-Is it easy?
-Sometimes no. Is it necessary?
-Without question.
 If we fail to face these challenges head-on, we sell ourselves short.
 Being persistent in our day-to-day routine is paramount.
 Ultimately, the only person who knows if we’re being accountable is ourselves.
 We always answer to the person looking back at us in the mirror.
 And the only way to do that positively is to be persistent.

 Being persistent takes a lot of energy sometimes.
 Some days can be tougher than others.
 However, we always have an option to find a creative solution, and tomorrow is always a new day.

-Ultimately, growing up with spina bifida helped me learn to make each day count, whether learning how to do something for the first time or learning a better way of doing a normal task.
+I think growing up with spina bifida helped me learn to make each day count, whether learning how to do something for the first time or learning a better way of doing a normal task.
 We can always find new ways to face our daily challenges.
 Doing this for yourself might make an easier path for the next person going through the same situation.

 If you need help finding the right catheters or ostomy products, 180 Medical specialists are here for you.
 We offer free samples, free shipping, and so much more.
 Most of all, I love that our company is all about compassion.
 We’re here to listen and be supportive as we find product solutions to fit your unique needs and improve your quality of life.